FreshCrispyBacon/ADS-2/README.md

 ### Conclusions

-#### 1. "How can road signs be recognized and mapped using a series of photos?"
+#### 1. "How can traffic signs be recognized and mapped using a series of photos?"

-To address this question, we used YOLOv5 as the object detection model and trigonometric calculations to map the detected road signs.
-We also used a dataset provided by IV-Infra and compared the results to the road sign records held by NDW.
-Overall, the context and research question were clearly defined and were reasonable given the need for an efficient and accurate solution for monitoring road signs.
+To address this question, we used YOLOv5 as the object detection model and trigonometric calculations to map the detected traffic signs.
+We also used a dataset provided by IV-Infra and compared the results to the traffic sign records held by NDW.
+Overall, the context and research question were clearly defined and were reasonable given the need for an efficient and accurate solution for monitoring traffic signs.

 #### 2. To what extent has research been done into recognizing traffic signs by means of Machine Learning and/or Neural Networks?